bonigarcia/webdrivermanager/README.md

 [![Build Status](https://travis-ci.org/bonigarcia/webdrivermanager.svg?branch=master)](https://travis-ci.org/bonigarcia/webdrivermanager)
 [![License (LGPL version 2.1)](https://img.shields.io/badge/license-GNU%20LGPL%20version%202.1-brightgreen.svg?style=flat-square)](http://opensource.org/licenses/LGPL-2.1)

-This piece of software is a small library aimed to automate the [Selenium Webdriver] binaries management within a Java project in runtime.
+This library is aimed to automate the [Selenium Webdriver] binaries management within a Java project in runtime.

 If you have ever used [Selenium Webdriver], you probably know that in order to use some browsers such as **Chrome**, **Internet Explorer**, **Opera**, **Microsoft Edge**, **PhantomJS**, or **Firefox** (using **Marionette**) you need to download a binary which allows WebDriver to handle the browser.
 In addition, the absolute path to this binary must be set as Java variables, as follows: